Women’s Running & Conditioning Camps 2016

 Challenge your body – Inspire your soul

 “To be able to meet women with my same interests and spend an entire week doing activities to make us better athletes physically, spiritually and mentally, was an experience of a lifetime.”
-Dena Jordan, NC, on the July 2010 camp
+Dena Jordan, NC

-Active at Altitude is delighted to announce the 6th year of our series of running and conditioning camps created specifically for adult women.
+Active at Altitude is delighted to announce the 8th year of our series of running and conditioning camps created specifically for adult women.
 These camps are an amazing opportunity to train and be active in one of the top training areas in the world, as well as learn from inspiring and experienced women athletes and coaches.
 These camps are for you if you are an experienced runner and need to rekindle your enthusiasm for running, or want to take your running to the next level, or if you are looking to train for your first 10K, half marathon or marathon – these camps will give you the tools and inspiration you are looking for, and more!
-These camps do sell out, so we recommend booking early to avoid disappointment.
+Our camps inspire you on every level, physically, mentally, and spiritually.
+These camps do sell out, so we recommend booking early to avoid disappointment!

 Who are these camps for?